 Facebook Pages For Coaches

 As a freelance writer, I’m in a ton of Facebook groups where we share our Facebook page links.
 And I’ve found a few prospective clients that way.
-Usually, the page administrator will create a weekly post asking everyone to share a link to their business.
+Usually, the group administrator will create a weekly post asking everyone to share a link to their business.
 These link-shares are a great way for freelancers, coaches and speakers to get found by new clients.

 But all too often the links people share are missing pertinent information.
 And sometimes I get on the prospect’s FB page and hit a dead end.
 They’re a coach, but there’s no clear way to connect with them further.

 Remember, your potential clients may need several points of contact with you before hiring you.
 And Facebook pages aren’t the most direct communication route.
 So make sure your Facebook page leads them to other ways they can connect with you as well.

 Here are a few tips to take your coaching Facebook Page from dead end to expressway:

 1. If your biz name / Facebook Page name doesn’t clearly state what you do, add it.
 “Social Stephanie” isn’t as helpful as “Social Stephanie: Freelance writer”.
 Any Facebook page for coaches, consultants and speakers should include the specifics like “Personal Finance Coach” or “Women’s Empowerment Speaker.”